HoneyryderChuck/rodauth-oauth/examples/README.md

 You'll be redirected from SSO back to the client application with a SAML assertion.

-# 5. OpenID
+# 6. OpenID

 This is a setup of an OpenID provider and consumer, where the provider has auto-discovery, and the client uses an omniauth/openid-compatible library to integrate.

 ## How to run

 ```
-On one shell, do
+# On one shell, do
 > ruby oidc/authorization_server.rb
-On another shell, do
+# On another shell, do
 > ruby oidc/client_application.rb

+# if you want to test resource-server mode, run these two instead:
+> ruby jwt/resource_server.rb
+> RESOURCE_SERVER_URI=http://localhost:9294/books ruby oidc/client_application.rb
 ```

 ## How to use